Wood Group buys assets of collapsed Aberdeen engineer

-EESL called in administrators from KPMG last month, triggering about 100 job losses.
+Almost 60 staff at EESL lost their jobs after administrators from KPMG were called in last month.
 The firm had been trading for 50 years and worked with a large number of oil and gas and utility clients, but suffered a fall in orders amid the sustained drop in crude oil prices.

-The remaining ten employees will be kept on at EESL’s 4,000 square foot Craigshaw Road fabrication facility in Aberdeen when they transfer over to Wood Group.
+The remaining staff will be kept on at EESL’s 4,000 square foot Craigshaw Road fabrication facility in Aberdeen when they transfer over to Wood Group.